Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 ## Introduction
 We have all seen the digital rain from the Matrix series—the iconic green falling Japanese and Roman characters, and Arabic numerals.
 Simon Whiteley created the Matrix code.
 In an interview with CNet, Simon said that the characters were scanned from his wife's Japanese cookbooks further saying "I like to tell everybody that the Matrix code is made of Japanese sushi recipes".It has since become the characteristic mark of the franchise, often used in other pop culture media to portray a hacker looking at 3 screens and saying "I'm in".

-Though I will not be hacking anything in this project, I will showcase my take on digital rain in C++, implementing modern practices and delving deeper into some features in the standard C++ library.
+Though I will not be hacking in this project, I will be showcasing my take on digital rain in C++, implementing modern practices and delving deeper into some features in the standard C++ library.

 Here is a table of features used from C++